Results.

 |

-Where affidavits conflict on tenancy occupancy, the court must order viva voce evidence; High Court order quashed and remitted.
+Conflicting affidavits in an originating summons require viva voce hearing; High Court order quashed and matter remitted.

 |